namtq1990/Sample/app/src/main/java/quangnam/com/sample/ui/test/README.txt

  There are many fragment type to be extended, ex: BaseFragment, BaseDialog, ...
 If fragment use dagger, it has to be extended MvpFragment.

+ - Activity or Fragment has to attach and detach Presenter (if use MVP)

  - Most important member in Activity to use:
     + Application context: mContext
     + Activity context: mActivityContext